Vertica Integration with MicroStrategy: Connection Guide

 Log in to MicroStrategy Web, then select a project from the list.
 We selected Vertica_Demo as our project.

 When you create reports, you can access it in this project.

 Click Add External Data to create a connection to Vertica.

 The Select Import Options window opens.

 Select an option for defining the data to import and click Next.

-On the Import from Tables page, click the plus sign (+) to create a new connection.
+On the Import from Tables window, click the plus sign (+) to create a new connection.

-If you choose the DSN-less Data Sources option, then you must supply the connection details:
+If you choose the DSN-less Data Sources option, provide the following connection details: